 Entering a programming language mode runs the custom Lisp functions specified in the hook variable prog-mode-hook, followed by those specified in the mode’s own mode hook (see Major Modes).
 For instance, entering C mode runs the hooks prog-mode-hook and c-mode-hook.
 See Hooks, for information about hooks.

-Separate manuals are available for the modes for Ada (see), C/C++/Objective C/Java/Corba IDL/Pike/AWK (see ) and the IDLWAVE modes (see ).
-For Fortran mode, see Fortran.
+Separate manuals are available for the modes for Ada (see Ada Mode in Ada Mode), C/C++/Objective C/Java/Corba IDL/Pike/AWK (see CC Mode in CC Mode), and IDLWAVE (see IDLWAVE in IDLWAVE User Manual).